glf30/2b-iterating-props/exercise/README.md

-# Props + Iteration Exercise: Travel Blog
+# Iterating Props: Travel Blog

-## Setup
+## Assignment

 Create a new React app with Vite.

----

-## Assignment

 Build a simple travel blog page that displays a list of articles.